anyTV/anytv-node-boilerplate/README.md

 ## Setting environment configs

-The default configuration uses `development.js`.
-Any changes on that file will be ignored.
+The default configuration uses `development`.
+Any changes on the files inside that folder will be ignored.
 If you want your config to be added on the repo permanently, add it on `config.js`.
 Just make sure that it's not confidential.

-`production.js` is a dedicated config file for the production environment.
+`production` is a dedicated config folder for the production environment.
 Use it via setting `$NODE_ENV` to `production`
 ```sh
 export NODE_ENV=production
 ```